In Time: Production

 Before the film was titled In Time, the names Now and I'm.mortal were used.
 On July 12, 2010, it was reported that Amanda Seyfried had been offered a lead role.
 On July 27, 2010, it was confirmed that Justin Timberlake had been offered a lead role.
 On August 9, 2010, Cillian Murphy was confirmed to have joined the cast.

 The first photos from the set were revealed on October 28, 2010.
 20th Century Fox and New Regency distributed the film, and Marc Abraham and Eric Newman's Strike Entertainment produced it.

 In an interview with Kristopher Tapley of In Contention, Roger Deakins stated that he would be shooting the film in digital, which makes this the first film to be shot in digital by the veteran cinematographer.

-The Dayton scenes were filmed primarily in the Skid Row and Boyle Heights neighborhoods of Los Angeles, while the New Greenwich scenes were filmed primarily in Century City, Bel Air, and Malibu.
-Although the names of the ghetto-like zone and wealthy enclave reflect Dayton and Greenwich, respectively, the maps used by the Timekeepers are maps of Los Angeles.

-For the retrofuturistic setting, the production's vehicle suppliers assembled a fleet of cars and trucks from used car lots and junkyards.
-Although an old Citroën DS 21 and Cadillac Seville feature, center stage goes to a fleet of seemingly immaculate Dodge Challengers and Lincoln Continentals.
-The rich drive around in the high gloss Lincolns, all of which have been smoothed, lowered and fitted with oversized disc wheels on low profile rubber.
-The Dodges are the Time Keeper's cop cars.
-These too have been smoothed and externally customized, with grilles front and rear covering the lights, and low profile tires on disc wheels.
-In stark contrast to the Lincolns, paintwork is matte black.
-A slim police light-bar is fitted internally, behind the windshield.

-The use of retrofuturism is one of many elements that the film shares with Niccol's earlier work, Gattaca; Niccol himself referred to it as "the bastard child of Gattaca".
-That film also features electrically powered vintage cars (notably a Rover P6 and again, a Citroën DS), as well as buildings of indeterminate age.
-Gattaca also deals with innate inequalities (though in its case genetic, rather than longevity) and also features a character seeking to cross the divide that his birthright is supposed to deny him.
-Similarly, he is pursued by law enforcement officers after being wrongly identified as having committed a murder.